Denman Island Housing Project (Phase 2) – Engagement on Key Themes

 Floor Area Restriction

 Floor area limits the total interior space of a building across all floors.
-Unlike lot coverage, it directly controls the overall size of a building.
-These restrictions are often used to discourage oversized homes and support modest, attainable housing.
+It directly controls the overall size of a building.

 - Establish a fixed maximum floor area for the principal dwelling on all lots (e.g. 250m²/2,690 ft²)